matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 form a minority of the Guardians, in order to ensure the neutrality of the Foundation relative to Matthew & Amandine’s day jobs at New Vector.

-Guardians volunteer their time for free to work on the project.
+Guardians must arrange their own funding for their time.

 ## The Code Core Team (aka The Core Team)